California Landlord Tenant Rights

 California extends additional protection to tenants on the basis of ancestry, citizenship status, mental disability, gender identity/expression, immigration status, marital status, military and veteran status, primary language, sexual orientation, and source of income.

-Discriminatory Acts & Penalties: The California Fair Employment and Housing Act highlights the following behaviors as potentially discriminatory when directed at a member of a protected group:
+Discriminatory Acts and Penalties: The California Fair Employment and Housing Act highlights the following behaviors as potentially discriminatory when directed at a member of a protected group:

 Additional Landlord Tenant Regulations in California